Hydroponics: Definition, Diagram, Flow Chart, Uses, Benefits

 Hydroponics refers to the process of growing plants in nutrient-rich water solutions rather than in soil.
 This solution exposes or dips roots into the root area to deliver critical minerals and other required nutrients to the plants.
 This method offers full control of the growth environment, hence higher efficiency and productivity.

-The different types of hydroponic systems all have their unique characteristic and benefits.
+The different types of hydroponic systems all have their unique characteristics and benefits.

 Wick System

-• Easy to set up and maintain; good for beginners.
+• Easy to set up and maintain and good for beginners.

-• Does not include any moving parts; doesn't need electricity, and thus is inexpensive to run.
+• Does not include any moving parts and does not need electricity, thus is inexpensive to run.

 • Takes very little time to be visited once everything is set up.